 STEM Interns- Students who have completed their freshman year of high school or are in college who get paid to work for The STEM Connection and at The STEM Connection programs.
 Students apply for internship positions as they are available.

 - Set a good example and be a positive role model for younger participants with whom you work and interact.

 - Maintain a positive attitude about STEM, the participants with whom you work, and the activities with which you are assisting.

-- Actively participate in training experiences, i.e. leadership, DoS, working with others, first aid, etc., facilitated by STEM Connection staff members.
+- Actively participate in learning experiences (SFL Huddles, Summer Training, Site Visits, etc) facilitated by STEM Connection staff members.

-- Attend STEM Challenge Club (if applicable) as needed to help oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, monitor restroom and drink breaks, and complete other tasks given by STEM program facilitators.
+- Participate in STEM Connection programs (day camps, summer camps, clubs, Family STEM ) to help oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, and complete other tasks given by STEM program facilitators.